dignizio-usgs/MDWizard_Source/README.md

 - Native Environment string: Set and use string "ArcGIS 10.x" instead of "ArcCatalog 10.x" (changes to Get_NativeEnvironment, GetESRIVersion_WriteNativeEnv).
 - **Modified validation code in tbx:**
 - Create working folder in user TEMP (USGS STIG does not allow creation of C:\TEMP folder)
-- Modified validation to use type "Folder" not "Workspace" for metadata working folder
+- Modified validation to use type "Folder" not "Workspace" for metadata working folder, also did some cleanup of the validation code and added a check to make sure the template file is entered when the box is checked.
 - If specified folder is not available, standard ArcGIS validation used (no longer populating instruction text into path variable -- to be consistent with other ArcGIS tools).
+- Made minor edits to the tool documentation (mostly formatting, using bullets, consistency)